keegoid/libkm/README.md

 libkm
 =====

-A collection of useful Linux shell functions for use in various scripting projects.
+A collection of useful shell functions for use in various [CentOS][centos] scripting projects.

 Overview: